 Now, the question is, what is an IP Address?
-By simple definition, an IP Address is a location or destination where one can find you on the world wide web.
+By simple definition, it is a location or destination where one can find you on the world wide web.
 Just like our home has a postal address, the IP Address acts as a destination where all your connected devices reside.
-Unlike a postal address, however, the IP Address is a string of auto-generated numbers that follows a fixed protocol.
+Unlike a postal address, however, the it is a string of auto-generated numbers that follows a fixed protocol.

 That brings us to a series of questions – how does it work?
 What type of IP Addresses are available now?
 How to find the IP Address?
 So, in this article, we will discuss and try to answer all these questions.
-Alongside that, we will also discuss the purpose and benefits of an IP Address.
+Alongside that, we will also discuss the purpose and benefits.

 How Does it Work?